korzewarrior/os/README.md

   - Terminal with interactive commands
   - Web browser with navigation
   - Mail client
-  - PDF and text file viewer
+  - PDF Viewer (handles text files for now)
 - Desktop with file icons
 - Dock for launching applications